 3. Joint Families

-Also, in India, there exists the concept of a joint family, wherein the entire family (parents, wife, children and in some cases relatives) all live together.
+Also, in India, there exists the concept of a joint family, wherein the entire family (parents, wife, children and in some cases, relatives) all live together.
 This is mostly because of the cohesive nature of the Indian society, and also reportedly helps in handling pressure and stress.

-Fasting is an integral part of Hindu culture.
+Fasting is an integral part of Hindu Culture.
 Fasts or Vrats or Upvas are a way to represent your sincerity and resolve, or express your gratitude to the Gods and Goddesses.
 People throughout the country observe fasts during various religious occasions.
-Some people also observe fast on different days of a week in favour of a particular God or Goddess associated with that particular day.
+Some people also observe fast on different days of a week in favour of a particular God or Goddess associated with that specific day.
 It is widely believed that by doing so, you are depriving your body of a basic necessity and thus, punishing yourself to cleanse off the sins that you have committed until the day of fast.
-The rules and regulations of a fast are in accordance with the particular occasion.
+The rules and regulations of a rapid are in accordance with the particular occasion.
 The origin of fast probably comes from the Vedic ritual of kindling the sacrificial fire for sacrifice purposes.
 Since the word 'upvas' has been used for denoting both fasts and kindling sacrificial fire, it can be thought that people observed fasts when they had to kindle or rekindle the domestic fires kept in their homes to perform daily sacrifices.

 5. Holy Cow